eoinsheehan/blog/draft/ood.md

 That’s the state of affairs that led to me seeking, finding and reading Practical Object Oriented Design by Sandi Metz.
 Why this book?
 I’m working in ruby and it came well recommended by trusted senior colleagues as well as on the ultimate source of truth that is Reddit.

-As with all of these notes they are as much a reference for myself as for public consumption.
-A means of documenting my learnings in public and encouraging myself to build something useful at the same time. - move this to a more generic about page or whatever.

 I really liked how Metz makes it clear that as a junior dev starting out you will attempt to implement the guidance in the book incorrectly and in the wrong place but that over time the application of these principles will become more refined.